-A final payment was received in resolution of the Group's other outstanding wafer supply contract, where the customer had entered insolvency and shipments stopped in 2012.
-Claims had been registered with the administrator and an interim settlement of €0.96 million was received during H1 2016.
-A further payment of around €0.56 million was recognised in the 2017 financial statements and received in April 2018.
-No further payments are expected unless the administrator is successful in a claim against the management board whose members are covered by a D&O insurance policy.
+Receipts totalling €1.5 million were collected in 2016 and 2018 in resolution of the Group's other outstanding wafer supply contract, where the customer had entered insolvency and shipments stopped in 2012.
+A further final receipt is still expected at the conclusion of the insolvency process although the timing is uncertain and it is unlikely to be significant unless the administrator is successful in a claim against the management board whose members are covered by a D&O insurance policy.